lsst-dm/dmtn-321/index.md

 **Recommendation:** A "decider of last resort" with the expertise and organisational standing to make quick authoritative decisions on appeal by the Data Services Lead should be designated.

 Note that while in operations there is a plan for a Data Release board, it is still necessary to have a person (perhaps the same person would would chair this board) that can make timely decisions without a formal process.

+### Insufficient internal red-team testing

+One of the reasons that it was unclear how close to the deadline we were going to cut it until it was almost too late was the very late involvement of "critical" testers.
+Organisationally there are two groups that can provide pre-release testing, however the V&V team focuses on pre-handover pipeline product testing, and the CST team focus on "best practice" testing for their educational materials.

+The majority of late (2-3 week pre-release) serious issues was uncovered by testers with high levels of data and software domain expertise -- Product Owners, Pipeline Developers, Middleware Developers.
+These had a priori knowledge of what the answer _should_ be, so they were excellent Many of these were testing to be helpful off their own bat (and we appreciate them).
+However, this activity requires more effort that can be applied on a volunteer basis or an ad-hoc timeline.

+**Recommendation:** An organized red-team testing campaign should form part of the release schedule with testers with strong a priori knowledge of desired system behavior (and even some knowledge of where the bodies are burried).

+Even one day of testing under such conditions, with a process for ticketing feedback, would be immensely valuable.

+### Absence of a cumulative corpus for automated testing

+### Pre-mature external announcement of Data Release dates

+Nobody wants to have to walk back a publicly announced release date, which is why it is important to hold back an announcement until all the risk has burned down.

+This isn't just for the opportunity to burn down technical risk through an appropriate testing period, but also to allow for operational overrides or problems.

+For DP1, we announced a release date on May 30th.
+At that time we had burned down the major technical risk (addressed by the TAP-Qserv bridge) but the bulk of testing was still ahead of us.
+The lack of flexibility meant that we were not able to respond to the SLAC electrical work that took USDF off the air.
+The unplanned (but not unpredictable) problems with the subsequent cold start inconvenienced our users and embarrassed  our technical staff.
+While we discussed walking back the announced date until after the downtime, most of us did not feel comfortable advocating for this, especially given the high profile First Look exercise.

+**Recommendation:** Particularly so for Data Previews, but ideally for Data Releases as well, public announcement of a date should only be made after testing, with run-up announcements of "Summer 2025" level of accuracy until the release is all-cleared.

+Data Services does not have an opinion on whether it's better to have a very short (1-2 week) pre-announcement once the release is cleared or to hold the release for a longer pre-announcement period.

 ### Poorly anticipated user behavior